keys-pub/website/docs/cli/encrypt.md

 -recipient gabriel@github > msg.enc
 ```

+By default if sender is specified, [saltpack signcrypt](https://saltpack.org/signcryption-format) is used and the sender is added to the list of recipients.

+Sender is optional, if unspecified, is anonymous and [saltpack encrypt](https://saltpack.org/encryption-format-v2) is used.

 Encrypt image.png to image.png.enc.

-Sender is optional, if unspecified, is anonymous.

 ```shell
 keys encrypt -r gabriel@github -i image.png